ypei23/twitter_postgres_parallel/README.md

 so even when run in parallel it is still slower than the batched code.

 > **NOTE:**
-> The `tests_normalized_batch_parallel` are currently failing because they depend on the `load_tweets_parallel.sh` script,
+> The `tests_normalized_batch_parallel` is currently failing because the `load_tweets_parallel.sh` script is not yet implemented.
-> and this script is currently failing due deadlocks in the `load_tweets_batch.py` script.
-> This test case should pass as soon as that script no longer generates errors.
-> (But that script doesn't need to be fully correct.)
+> After you use GNU parallel to implement this script, everything should pass.

 #### Normalized Data (batched)